nhuhoang0701/CSE6242/README.txt

 #### Requirements

-- [Python](https://www.python.org/) for the backend. **IMPORTANT: Can only use python 3.6 - 3.9 due to a dependency conflict in BERT!**
+- [Python](https://www.python.org/) for the backend. **IMPORTANT: Can only use Python 3.6 - 3.9 due to a dependency conflict in BERT!**
 - [uv](https://docs.astral.sh/uv/) for Python package and environment management.

 #### Setup